Key considerations before you buy a leasehold property

 Are you planning to let the property?

 If you are making a buy-to-let investment, particular consideration should be given to any sub-letting clauses in the lease.
 Is it permitted and are there any restrictions (e.g., no holiday lets, single families only, no pets) that could limit your rental market opportunities?
-When calculating the likely rental yield, ensure that all the costs mentioned above are taken into account.
-Importantly, gross leasehold yields should be discounted by about 20% before they can be compared to freehold yields.
+When assessing the likely rental yield, make sure service charges, ground rent where applicable, insurance contributions, consent fees and other leasehold costs are fully factored in before comparing returns with a freehold property.

 Get in touch